Many party promoters enforce a zero-tolerance policy towards GHB while turning a blind eye to crystal meth.

 GHB (gamma hydroxybutyrate) is derived from GBL (gamma butyrolactone), depressants which if used in moderation leave the system in an hour or so with no lasting detrimental effect, but if overdosed induce a deep, coma-like sleep.
 If recklessly consumed in large dosages, or taken with alcohol and other drugs or by those with abnormal blood pressure, GHB and GBL can kill.
-If overdosing in a public venue the user is also potential prey to sexual predators who may take advantage of his vulnerable state.
-There are numerous accounts of men who have seroconverted as a consequence of falling unconscious and effectively being raped at nightclubs, saunas and private sex parties.

 In 2000 there were 20 recorded GHB-related deaths across North America.
 In San Francisco that year, there were 29 known meth-related fatalities alone.

 Most US club and circuit promoters focus their efforts on banning GHB and GBL while effectively condoning the presence of meth - "the silent killer" - on their premises by turning a blind eye to its use.
 Yet as well as clamping down on GHB, they have the resources also to:

 • Exercise a similar zero-tolerance approach to crystal;

 • Issue the full facts to patrons at entry points;

 • Clamp down on their DJs' "crystal-friendly" playlists;